bitcoin-core/HWI/docs/examples.md

 # Examples

 This Example has been taken with a Ledger nano.
+The OS in this case OSX (17.7.0 Darwin Kernel Version 17.7.0).
+In Linux the paths should be shorter.

 ```
 ./hwi.py enumerate